TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/chapter.md

 * What is the coaching component of facilitation?

-* Do faciliator's do any assessment?
+* Do facilitators do any assessment?

 * How should the facilitator plan their learning labs?